 Built during the reign of Henry VIII, this stunning castle is one of many old heritage buildings in the surrounding area.
-Unique to this castle is its elaborate shape, which when seen from an aerial view, is in the shape of a Tudor rose.
+Unique to this castle is its elaborate shape which, when seen from an aerial view, is in the shape of a Tudor rose.
 Educational yet awe-inspiring, spend a day discovering one of the finest artillery castles in England.

-Another in the line of castlesbuilt under the command of Henry VIII, this castle is rich in heritage and history.
+Another in the line of castles built under the command of Henry VIII, this castle is rich in heritage and history.
 There are many well-known historical characters who have taken residence within the castle, including Lord Warden of the Cinque Ports and the Duke of Wellington.

-One of the most important castles in English history, from its founding in 12th Century, it has helped to protect our shores from invasion.
+One of the most important castles in English history, from its founding in the 12th Century, it has helped to protect our shores from invasion.
 This is true right up to its use in World War Two as Churchill directed Operation Dynamo from the War Tunnels, which makes up one of the many exciting exhibitions at the castle.

 Visit Wingham Wildlife Park and enjoy a walk on the wild side!
-Get unrivaled close access to the animals with free roaming birds and wallabies, walk through enclosures and enjoy hands-on encounters where you can meet reptiles, insects and hand-reared mammals.
+Get close access to the animals with free roaming birds and wallabies, walk through enclosures, and enjoy hands-on encounters where you can meet reptiles, insects, and hand-reared mammals.

 If you are visiting Kent then a trip to the beautiful city of Canterbury is a must.
-Experience its history and heritage, stunning architecture and world famous buildings such as the breathtaking cathedral.
+Experience its history and heritage, stunning architecture, and world-famous buildings such as the breathtaking cathedral.
 The city also has a great range of high street and specialist stores.

-With its ancient buildings, nature reserves, golf courses, delightful country pubs, cafés and restaurants, Sandwich has something for everyone to enjoy.
+With its ancient buildings, nature reserves, golf courses, delightful country pubs, cafés, and restaurants, Sandwich has something for everyone to enjoy.
 It is one of the best-preserved medieval towns in England and is a principal Cinque Port.

 Evocatively sited amid the East Kent marshes, Richborough is perhaps the most symbolically important of all Roman sites in Britain, witnessing both the beginning and almost the end of Roman rule here.
 Explore the huge stone walls which mark the site of this Saxon Shore fortress and take a look at the fascinating museum.

 This dynamic visual arts exhibition centre which showcases some of the most talented artists in modern and contemporary art.
-The Turner Contemporary aims to make art more open, fulfilling and relevant for all, so worth a visit.
+The Turner Contemporary aims to make art more open, fulfilling and relevant for all, so it's well worth a visit.

-Whether you are an experienced cyclist or a novice, you will find plenty to enjoy along the 27-mile (43.5km) route on the Isle of Thanet, the location of the first Viking landing in 449AD.
-The inland loop is on quiet lanes, taking in pretty Kentish villages with ancient churches such as St. Nicholas at Wade and passing Minster Abbey, one of England's oldest inhabited buildings founded in 670AD.
+Whether you are an experienced cyclist or a novice, you will find plenty to enjoy along the 27-mile (43.5km) route on the Isle of Thanet, the location of the first Viking landing in 449 AD.

 A short detour leads you to the 16-acre Monkton Nature Reserve, an important resource for the protection of wild flowers, including rare orchids.